YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ## Set up your Workspace

-For this workshop, we'll experiment with two style transfer models using sample images that you can retrieve from: bit.ly/yale-dh-neural-style
+For this workshop, we'll experiment with two style transfer models using sample images I'll provide.
 But first, let's discuss how we'll set up our workspace.

 ### Folder & Filename Conventions